seontechnologies/playwright-utils/docs/log.md

 })
 ```

-To temporarily show source files in logs for debugging:
+To temporarily show source files in logs for debugging decorated methods:

 ```typescript
 // Enable source file display for a specific test